Core Vault

 Overview

-The Core Vault is:
+The Core Vault changes this model:

 Key Features